Do any of these safety culture issues sound familiar?

 Nearly every workplace has safety culture issues that lead to negative attitudes towards safety, and increased resistance to safety initiatives.
-A safety culture is difficult to measure, but here are ten indicators that alert us to problems.
-Do any of them sound familiar?
+It’s difficult to measure, but here are ten indicators that alert us to problems.

 - There is no visible commitment from leadership.